equalitie/Caislean/doc/role-doc/letsencrypt.md

 ### `websites`

 A list of domain names for which Caislean should generate certificates.
 This is the same list used by the `nginx` role when creating virtual hosts to serve.
+See that role's documentation for more options of this configuration parameter.

 Default:

     websites:
-  - "{{ server_name }}.{{ domain_name }}"
+      - name: "{{ server_name }}.{{ domain_name }}"

-Add or change lines to create new nginx virtual hosts and generate letsencrypt certificates for them.
+Add or change lines to create new nginx virtual hosts and generate Let's Encrypt certificates for them.
+You can disable Let's Encrypt by setting explicitly the `letsencrypt` parameter to `False` for a given domain.

 Example:

     websites:
- - "{{ domain_name }}"
+      - name: "{{server_name}}.{{domain_name}}"
+        letsencrypt: False
- - "www.example.com"
+      - name: www.otherdomain.com

 ## Optional parameters

-None.
+### `tls_additional_domains`

+To avoid generating conflicting TLS files, this role will ignore and therefore not generate Let's Encrypt certificates for domains listed in `tls_additional_domains`, as they will have been taken care of in the role `tls`.
+See that role's documentation for more details.